By Dr. Nancy Shamow

 A Unique Program

-A Word From Our Executive Director
+A Word From Our Founding

 Ann Landers once wrote that life is what happens to you when you are busy planning everything else.
 As I sit in my office in ASCENT's new State of the Art facility which opened on September 9, 2002 in Deer Park, NY, I can't help but recall 1998.
 I was approached by an attorney representing a small group of parents who were desperate to find appropriate education for their children diagnosed with autism.
 Meeting with the group, I came across familiar faces--attendees of an Outreach Program I provided as Principal of the Nassau Suffolk Services for Autism's Martin C. Barell School, a program I designed and helped start in 1993.
 My voluntary efforts at the Outreach Program stemmed from a responsibility to promote ABA (Applied Behavioral Analysis), a methodology I strongly believe is the only research validated treatment for autism.
 I was now sitting across from ASCENT's families who were frustrated by their children's failure, and disappointed with the absence of available openings in schools that provide effective treatment.
 They were parents, like so many others, who once dreamed of a bright and happy future for their children and who now watched in anguish as their children retreated into a world of silence.
 Some mortgaged their homes or sold their engagement rings to start a school that would replicate NSSA'a program.
 I decided to accept the challenge of starting a new school.